tjhowse/sand_drawing/README.md

 ### PCB v2 notes

-Pin 35 is input-only, can't use that for A2D.
-Use 12 instead.
+Pin 7 (IO35) is input-only, can't use that for A2D.
+Use 12 instead. - Done.
 Must pull SLP and RST on stepper drivers high.
-Maybe connect to GPIO? vreg too small, or wired wrong?
-Only outputs 2.7 Vout at 12 Vin Make sure opto inputs are on ADC-friendly pins.
-Reduce width of ground tie on ESP for easier soldering.
+Maybe connect to GPIO? - Done. vreg too small, or wired wrong?
+Only outputs 2.7 Vout at 12 Vin Make sure opto inputs are on ADC-friendly pins. - Done Reduce width of ground tie on ESP for easier soldering. - Done.